 If you want to increase or create a secondary income for your family, or if you want to grow your current health-related business, we work with several other companies to provide several options, depending on your business goals and skill set:

 How to Be An Effective Health Coach Book: explains how to improve your skills and help others improve their health.
 This will enable you to gain credibility and grow your health-related business.

-How to Start/Grow Your Business Book: explains how to start a business with little or no money, and how to leverage your skills to grow your health-related or other online business.
+How to Start/Grow Your Business or Write a Book: explains how to start a business and write a book with little or no money, and how to leverage your skills to grow your health-related or other online business.

 Diabetes Health Coaching Program: trains health coaches as well as wellness consultants, dietitians, and other healthcare professionals about nutrition, health, disease pathology, etc. -- so that you can perform health coaching, lectures, and other services to their clients, who are seeking guidance with their health issues.

 Training Certification Program: provides comprehensive training modules for nutrition, health, disease pathology, etc. for wellness consultants, dietitians, other healthcare professionals, and corporations (with wellness initiatives) to become certified Death to Diabetes consultants; and, provide health, nutrition and wellness training to members of their community, organization, company, etc. This will enable you to be seen as an expert, which will allow you to grow your business and increase your profits and revenues.

 Train-the-Trainer Training Program: provides comprehensive training modules for nutrition, health, disease pathology, etc. for health coaches, wellness consultants, dietitians, other healthcare professionals, and corporations; also, provides health coaching and certification training, plus a downloadable CD talk-track, training book, and PowerPoint presentation slides that you can use to conduct lectures, workshops, corporate training, tele-seminars, and webinars to your clients.
 This will enable you to grow your business and increase your profits and revenues.